 The Lekki Free Zone (LFZ) is being developed by Lekki Free Zone Development Company (LFZDC) on the Lekki Peninsula.
 In the South West Quadrant LFZDC are developing waterbodies to help protect the site from flooding and erosion, to provide shipping channels, to enhance the landscape and to support urban functionality.

-To support these plans CARES were asked to complete:
+To support these plans CARES Group was asked to complete:

 - Hydrological modelling to assist runoff estimation from regional rainfall events of significance.